Starting a business isn’t cheap.

 General small business grants

-- The SBA offers a number of veteran assistance programs that provide funding for veteran-owned businesses.
+- The SBA offers a number of veteran assistance programs that provide grant funding for veteran-owned businesses.

 - The Women-Owned Small Business Federal Contracting Program offers funds specifically to women-owned businesses, with the goal of leveling the playing field for women entrepreneurs.